curv3d/curv/ideas/Tail_Array.md

 * `make_fill(size, value_type, ...)`
 * `make_range(input_iter, size, ...)`
 * `make_elements(collection /*by value*/, ...)`
+  * This can force the copy constructor for a collection.
+    Then, we'll move the elements (which pays for the copy?).
+    No, because the copy constructor will *also* allocate memory for the cells needed to hold the elements, and that's a waste.
+    Finally, this doesn't work if collection is a tail array.
 * `make_elements(initializer_list<value_type>, ...)`

 TODO: abstraction to extend the base class to implement the Container